Do you recognize when you’re in a “season”? When you’re in either the ebb or the flow of things?

 And always in doing this sharing, I hope there is some beginnings of understanding that even though you know its been a certain amount of time or years or months since a widow has lost their spouse, it never looks the same for two people.
 I hope there is some understanding that for some people the mourning period may have long been over, but their grieving hasn’t ceased.
 Grieving and mourning, they aren’t interchangeable.

 The 2 year mark came and went, and honestly the day was filled with so much gratitude.
-I went for a bike ride with Jessep… the weather, the beach, everything was gorgeous.
+I went for a bike ride… the weather, the beach, everything was gorgeous.
 It couldn’t have been anymore perfect.
-He was incredibly supportive and encouraging and understanding that I didn’t want to commemorate the day or place any expectations on it, after all, its a shitty shit day… I don’t exactly want to use it as a day of remembrance, we do that on his birthday… I just want to move through it, live it, and be done with it.
+After all, its a shitty shit day… I don’t exactly want to use it as a day of remembrance, we do that on his birthday… I just want to move through it, live it, and be done with it.